Zicerite/Gavania-Project/README.md

 # Gavania-Project
 The place where I store the todo list, and changes to the server.
 Issue reports too.
 I will slowly add more and more to this as time goes on.
+Usually has the updated skills and classes that the server is currently using.

 **Current Version: 0.4.6** (July 2018)